 What is the difference between cottage pie and shepherd’s pie?

-Leftover potatoes, veggies, meat, and fat drippings from the evening’s meal are how this dish was made.
-They would layer them up, add a bit more spice or fresh herbs on top to pretend they weren’t giving you last night’s supper, and put it into the fire to get hot and bubbling.
+In its originality this dish was created with leftover potatoes, veggies, meat, and fat drippings from the evening’s meal.
+The ingredients were layered up with a bit more spice or fresh herbs on top to pretend it’s not last night’s supper, and put it into the fire to get hot and bubbling.
 Lunch is served!

-In my family, Shepherd’s Pie isn’t made with leftovers.
-It is made on purpose.
+In my family, Shepherd’s Pie is made with ingredients intentionally for the pie.
 This comfort food is preferred over traditional meat and potatoes any day!

 This recipe is an easier, faster, and less intimidating version of Shepherd’s Pie that anyone can tackle.
 I use pre-made ingredients that simply need assembling and baking… easy!
 Use your favorite gravy, potatoes, and veggies.
 Heck, even go for ground lamb to make it authentic!